Komsomol: Komsomol during Collectivization and the first Five-year Plan

-The Komsomol had little direct influence on the Communist Party or on the government of the Soviet Union, but it played an important role as a mechanism for teaching the values of the CPSU to the younger generation.
-The Komsomol also served as a mobile pool of labor and political activism, with the ability to relocate to areas of high-priority at short notice.
-In the 1920s the Kremlin assigned Komsomol major responsibilities for promoting industrialization at the factory level.
-In 1929, 7,000 Komsomol cadets were building the tractor factory in Stalingrad (now Volgograd), 57,000 others built factories in the Urals, and 36,500 were assigned work underground in the coal mines.
-The goal was to provide an energetic hard-core of Bolshevik activists to influence their coworkers in the factories and mines that were at the center of communist ideology.
+In 1929, 7,000 Komsomol cadets were building the tractor factory in Stalingrad (now Volgograd), 57,000 others built factories in the Urals, and 36,500 were assigned to work in the coal mines.
+The goal was to provide an energetic core group of Bolshevik activists to influence their coworkers in the factories and mines that were at the center of communist ideology.